Last updated: February 2026

 Rent a scissor lift for a job that needs boom lift reach, and you'll waste days repositioning and potentially create safety hazards.
 Rent a boom lift for a simple indoor installation, and you'll blow your budget on unnecessary capability.

 Start with your job requirements, not your budget.
 Safety and efficiency should drive the decision—cost savings follow naturally when you choose the right tool.
+For better insights on overall fleet management, learn about equipment tracking solutions and fleet utilization benchmarks.

 Still not sure?
 Call your rental company and describe your specific job.
 Experienced rental pros have seen it all and can help you avoid costly mistakes.